 In Device Manager, click on View, then select Show Hidden Devices then you see:

 You can then right-click each adapter and uninstall the device.
 If you then click Action, and then click Scan for hardware changes - you should see just the actual vNICs in your VM.

 Troubleshooting tip #6

-If you add a 'new' nic to a VM, Windows sees it as a brand new NIC so sets the device to get its configuration from DHCP.
+If you add a 'new' nic to a VM, Windows sees it as a brand new NIC, so sets the device to get its configuration from DHCP.

-This may be fine if the host was DHCP configured but not if you configured it with static IP addresses (eg for a DC or a DNS server).
+This might be fine if the host was DHCP configured but not if you configured it with static IP addresses (eg for a DC or a DNS server).
 Fortunately, you have PowerShell and can easily script the NIC configuration.

 I hope this helps someone!